dmarx/obsidian_vault/Social Capital.md

 **Social Capital**

-Social [[capital]] refers to the networks, relationships, and norms that enable collective action and cooperation within a community.
+Social [[Capital]] refers to the networks, relationships, and norms that enable collective action and cooperation within a community.
 It encompasses the social connections that facilitate trust, reciprocity, and mutual support among individuals and groups, enhancing the ability of societies to function effectively and solve problems collaboratively.

 ### Key Components of Social Capital